0xor1/data_model_perf_test/main/Godeps/_workspace/src/github.com/robsix/data_model_perf_test/Readme.md

 ##Data

-All tests are run on perfect K-ary trees where each node/row has two integer properties/columns `id` and `value` which are both initialised to be the same value, the nodes/rows are assigned incremental ids in breadth-first order starting from 0 at the root of the tree.
+All tests are run on perfect K-ary trees where each node has two integer properties `id` and `value` which are both initialised to be the same value, the nodes are assigned incremental ids in breadth-first order starting from 0 at the root of the tree.
 This makes it easy to perform certain validation steps on the query results to ensure they are working as intended.